scipy/scipy/doc/source/dev/conduct/code_of_conduct.rst

 1. acknowledge report is received
 2. reasonable discussion/feedback
 3. mediation (if feedback didn't help, and only if both reporter and reportee agree to this)
-4. enforcement via transparent decision by the Code of Conduct Committee
+4. enforcement via transparent decision (see :ref:`CoC_resolutions`) by the Code of Conduct Committee

 The committee will respond to any report as soon as possible, and at most within 72 hours.